scipy-conference/scipy_proceedings/papers/compyle_pr_ab/compyle.rst

    y = \left(a_0, (a_0 \oplus a_1), \cdots, (a_0 \oplus a_1 \oplus \cdots
    \oplus a_{n-1}) \right)

-The scan semantics in compyle are similar to those of the :code:`GenericScanKernel` in PyOpenCL.
+The scan semantics in Compyle are similar to those of the :code:`GenericScanKernel` in PyOpenCL.
 This allows us to construct generic scans by having an input expression, an output expression and a scan operator.
 The input function takes the input array and the array index as arguments and